FC12000/E_Online_Test_Suite/README.md

 E_Online_Test_Suite
 ===================

-Collection of Perl test scripts for E!
-Online
+Collection of Python test scripts for E!
+Online.
+Currently contains a sample test script for demonstration purposes to the customer.